 - showing affection to their younger siblings

 Ask what your child would like as a reward, or treat them to something they don't usually have every day.
-But don't use the reward system too much as it may create reward-oriented children.
+But don't use the reward system too much as it may create reward-oriented children or older siblings.
 You want them to focus on the intrinsic value of being good.

 Be part of Club Mama today to unlock a world of privileges and benefits which include free samples, exclusive vouchers, promotions, expert advice, and many more!